-A road sign reading "Texas Bound" points the way to the best places to live in Texas
+A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 Texas